Silvermax12/E-commerce-app/README.md

 # Silvermax Store

-A Flutter-based e‑commerce demo app inspired by Jumia.
+A Flutter-based e‑commerce demo app.
 Users can browse by category, search across all products, add items to cart, and sign in via email/password or Google.

 # Features